 Flaxseed contains some nutrients that may have various health benefits.

 Like other plant-based foods, flaxseed is rich in antioxidants.
-These can help prevent disease by removing molecules called free radicals from the body.
+These

 Free radicals occur as a result of natural processes and environmental pressures.
 If there are too many free radicals in the body, oxidative stress can develop, leading to cell damage and disease.
 Antioxidants help remove free radicals from the body.